fnaghetini/3D-Resource-Estimation/README.md

 ## Instructions

-To run the notebooks locally, install Pluto:
+To run the notebook locally, install Pluto:

 ```julia
 julia> using Pkg